dreamcatcher-tech/network/Inbox/2024-05-22 1544 hotkey management in HAL.md

 >[!danger] Depends:

 Store these as a text file, and let the user reset them, or modify them.
 When asking for help, this file is consulted to explain what is going on.

+Can also set up little properties and decorations in the UI that can be changed in this way.